Blo Blow Dry Bar Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 - Building construction and renovation costs vary greatly from region to region depending on material, labor costs, union or non-union practices, your ability to negotiate with the landlord, and other variables.

 - You will incur costs to bring the property into conformity with the System.
 These costs necessarily vary in each individual situation based on the physical condition of the property, fixtures, equipment, furnishings, furniture, signage, and similar items already present on the property.

 - The signage requirements and costs will vary based upon the size and location of the Franchised Business, local zoning requirements, and local wage rates for installation, among other things.

-- You must purchase décor items and Blo’s proprietary millwork, styling chairs, hair washing stations and chairs, and hot tools for salon use.
+- You must purchase décor items and Blo’s proprietary millwork, styling chairs, hair washing stations and chairs, and reception furniture for use in the salon.